iktzdx/neovimrc/README.md

 # My Neovim Config

-A Neovim config based on ThePrimeagen's video [0 to LSP : Neovim RC From Scratch](https://youtu.be/w7i4amO_zaE?si=xstN83ebvGg8GgCt).
+A Neovim config based on ThePrimeagen's video [0 to LSP : Neovim RC From Scratch](https://youtu.be/w7i4amO_zaE?si=xstN83ebvGg8GgCt) and the following series ([Part 1](https://youtu.be/ZWWxwwUsPNw?si=B8oR7QCCAE6t0vlE), [Part 2](https://youtu.be/c0Xmd4PGino?si=52GovTGAj3cRIgPl), [Part 3](https://youtu.be/MuUrCcvE-Yw?si=222vzBRjywjIhDhj)).
 It provides a familiar IDE experience and has a very simple structure, so you can easily add new plugins.

 ![nvim screenshot](nvim.png)